PAGEANT - "Education is the future"

 We explained the way the gifts had been donated and since our visit the Bakalarr children have written letters to each of the UK children involved.

-(Joelle's Gift Scheme idea was to send a voucher to each child that would normally have received a gift from her.
+Joelle's Gift Scheme idea was to send a voucher to each child that would normally have received a gift from her.
 This voucher outlined the problems faced by children at Bakalarr and described the items that would be sent in their names.
-Pageant is going to take up this idea, and hopes to offer a range of items that can be donated in voucher form for next Christmas.)
+Pageant subsequently took up this idea, and has put in place an Ethical Gifts Scheme, with a range of items that can be donated in voucher form.

 Pageant is a UK Charity - Registered No 1093963